-Carers are expected to maintain daily logs and provide monthly reports and these are retained for the purpose of care planning, monitoring of child development, and as a method of monitoring the placement and performance of foster carers.
+Carers are expected to maintain daily logs and provide the logs to their supervising social worker weekly, and these are retained for the purpose of care planning, monitoring of child development, and as a method of monitoring the placement and performance of foster carers.

-The Head of Service is the Registered Manager and is responsible for the Regulation 35 report, and any other reports and statutory notifications and any information/data required by the Board and Joint Parenting Panel
+The Registered Manager is responsible for the Regulation 35 report, Annual Report and any other reports and statutory notifications and any information/data required by the Board and Joint Parenting Panel

 The Service will undertake a minimum of one unannounced visit to Foster Carers' homes per year.
-We however endeavour to complete two visits per year wherever possible.
+We however complete two visits per year as part of our internal policy.

-The supervising Social Worker will attend all meetings and reviews with the carer, prepare reports for annual reviews and CLA reviews and keep a thorough and accurate record of all fostering activities undertake by or for the Foster Carer.
+The supervising Social Worker will attend all meetings and reviews with the carer, prepare reports for annual reviews and CLA reviews and keep a thorough and accurate record of all fostering activities undertaken by or for the Foster Carer.

-The service works closely with the Trust's Placement and Commissioning Service, Children Looked After (Care Planning) and Transitions Teams in identifying appropriate placements for Slough's children looked after.
-All Foster Carers are allocated a supervising Social Worker.
+The service works closely with SCF's Brokerage Service, Children Looked After and Support Services Teams in identifying appropriate placements for Slough's children looked after.
+All Foster Carers are allocated a supervising Social Worker once approved.
 The role of this worker is to monitor the placement and offer/provide Carers with support, advice and guidance.

-Children and young people in the care of SCST and their Carers have access to specialist support, including Pathways Education Support; the Wellbeing Service which is now situated within the placement service and local CAMHS, which includes the provision of counselling, art therapy and play therapy for children in care.
+Children and young people in the care of SCF and their Carers have access to specialist support, including Pathways Education Support; access to clinicians; an IFA play therapist; local CAMHS, which includes the provision of counselling, art therapy and play therapy for children in care.

-The Trust has made a significant investment in the implementation of an alternative method of delivering foster care with the potential to improve placement stability, safety and permanency for children and young people in care and to improve support for, and retention of, Foster Carers.
+Slough Children First has made a significant investment in the implementation of an alternative method of delivering foster care with the potential to improve placement stability, safety and permanency for children and young people in care and to improve support for, and retention of, Foster Carers.
 The Mockingbird Family Model (MFM) was developed by The Mockingbird Society in the USA and is based on the idea of an extended family.
-It uses the concept of a 'constellation' which is where six to 10 'satellite' families of foster and kinship Carers live in close proximity to a dedicated hub home of specially recruited and trained Carers offering respite care, peer support, regular joint planning and social activities.
-A MFM co-ordinator, based in the fostering support team has been employed to implement the programme.
+It uses the concept of a 'constellation' which is where six to ten 'satellite' families of foster and kinship Carers live in close proximity to a dedicated hub home of specially recruited and trained Carers offering respite care, peer support, regular joint planning and social activities.
+A MFM co-ordinator, based in the fostering support team is in post to support the programme.
+Relationships are central to MFM, and this is promoted by the hub Carers and MFM co-ordinator.